elemoine/talks/foss4g2013/README.md

 ## Credits

-Credits to [reveal.js](http://lab.hakim.se/reveal-js/) for the slick presentation software, and to @tschaub for the npm/bower/grunt set-up.
+Credits to [reveal.js](http://lab.hakim.se/reveal-js/) for the slick presentation software, and to @tschaub for the nice npm/bower/grunt set-up.